nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 The call for contributions is open at URL_HERE.

 We invite you to submit contributions on any topics related to research software.
-Whether you are using it or developing it yourself, we are interested in your experience and expertice.
-Topics are divided roughly into 3 sessions, "Best Practices", "Techical" and
+Whether you are using it or developing it yourself, we are interested in your experience and expertise.
+Topics are divided roughly into 3 sessions, "Best Practices", "Technical" and
 "Soft Skills".
 Don't let this limit you, any topics are welcome.

 All formats of communication are welcome (or check what we have done [in the unconference](/events/2023-online-unconference/)):